 Article IX - Amendments

 The TSPRA Bylaws may be amended by a two-thirds vote of the professional members present at any TSPRA meeting or by a two-thirds vote of professional members voting by either electronic or mail ballot, providing at least 30 days notice in writing has been given of any proposed amendment.
-After membership approval, all amendments shall be submitted to the Executive Committee of the National School Public Relations Association for approval before they become effective.
+After membership approval, all amendments shall be submitted to the Executive Board of the National School Public Relations Association for approval before they become effective.